-1. 🗵 Projects that will serve people with disabilities or High Priority Homeless (HPH) households must be eligible under the Permanent Supportive Housing for High Priority Homeless selection
+1. Projects that will serve people with disabilities or High Priority Homeless (HPH) households must be eligible under the Permanent Supportive Housing for High Priority Homeless selection criterion or the People with Disabilities selection criterion.

-19 HOUSING TAX CREDIT SELECTION CRITERIA Developer Minnesota Housing Awarded Greatest Need Tenant Targeting 5 to 39 points 21 A. Large Family Housing 5 to 7 points 5 Large Family Housing - The proposal is for a project that provides family housing that is not restricted to persons 55 years old or older.
+19 HOUSING TAX CREDIT SELECTION CRITERIA Developer Claimed Housing Awarded Greatest Need Tenant Targeting 5 to 39 points 25 A. Large Family Housing 5 to 7 points 7 Large Family Housing - The proposal is for a project that provides family housing that is not restricted to persons 55 years old or older.
 The tenant selection plan must give preference to families with minor children.
 Select all that apply: a.
 5 points Number of Units with 2 Bedrooms 3 Bedrooms 4 Bedrooms 0 b.
 For Greater Minnesota proposals if eligible under 1. a. above, at least one-third of the 75% contain three or more bedrooms.
-2 points Number of Units with 3 Bedrooms 4 Bedrooms Assisted is defined as tax credit units for HTC applications and affordable units for deferred funding.
-3. Permanent Supportive Housing for High Priority Homeless 7 to 22 points 9 1.
-A minimum of 5% (rounded up to the next full unit) of the total units, but no fewer than four units are set aside and rented to High Priority Homeless who are households prioritized for permanent supportive housing by the Coordinated Entry System (HPH units).
-Select one and complete the unit count below: a.
-D 50% to 100%, but no fewer than 20 units 20 points Number of Units b.
-10% to 49.99%, but no fewer than 7 units 10 points Number of Units
+2 points Number of Units with 3 Bedrooms 4 Bedrooms 0 Select cell to edit number of units.
+0 Assisted is defined as tax credit units for HTC applications and affordable units for deferred funding.
+B. Permanent Supportive Housing for High Priority Homeless 7 to 22 points 9 a.

+1. A minimum of 5% (rounded up to the next full unit) of the total units, but no fewer than four units are set aside and rented to High Priority Homeless who are households prioritized for permanent supportive housing by the Coordinated Entry System (HPH units).
+Select one and complete the unit count below:

+50% to 100%, but no fewer than 20 units